2010 Lisbon NATO summit

-The 2010 Lisbon summit was a meeting of the heads of state and heads of government of NATO held in Lisbon, Portugal, on 19 and 20 November 2010.
+The 2010 Lisbon summit was the summit of the heads of state and heads of government of NATO held in Lisbon, Portugal, on 19 and 20 November 2010.

 The member states adopted a new "Strategic Concept", the alliance's new ten-year plan following the expiration of the previous plan adopted at the 1999 Washington summit.
 In addition to accepting the Strategic Concept that addressed the alliance's modern challenges such as terrorism and cyber attacks, the members agreed to develop a mutual missile defense system.
 The members met with President of Afghanistan Hamid Karzai regarding the group's operations in the country.
 They agreed to gradually withdraw combat forces from the country with a completion date of 2014.
 NATO reaffirmed their commitment to remain in Afghanistan to provide training and advice to Afghan forces and police.

 Summit

 The summit took place in the Feira Internacional de Lisboa in Parque das Nações (Park of the Nations).
 It was the first summit presided over by Anders Fogh Rasmussen, who began his term as the Secretary General of NATO in August 2009.